MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-01-01-experience.markdown

 ## Sheet Music

-[Soundslice&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://soundslice.com) is an incredible web app that offers HTML5 sheet music without the need for Adobe Flash or any other plugins.
+[Soundslice&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://soundslice.com) is an incredible web app that offers HTML5 sheet music without the need for Adobe Flash or any other plugins.
 It's super-duper awesome.
 Check it out!

 Here is the score and tablature for the *Experience* introduction. **The time signatures are arbitrarily crazy** only because it seems to be how the intro was played.
 Most of the song is in 9/4 and 4/4 beyond the intro.